pjmidgard/Trappels4.py/README.md

 Trappels4.py

 Algorithm Zizag_RLE:
-left then right oppsite repite and two the same information of 3 bytes
+left then right oppsite repite and two the same information of 4 bytes.